Research activities

 Process Mining focuses on the analysis of processes by the development of a set of tools and techniques aimed at extracting process-related knowledge from event log.
 An event log corresponds to a set of process instances (i.e. traces) following a business process which is a set of coordinated tasks that delivers a specific service or a product.
 Each recorded event refers to an activity and is related to a particular trace.
 An event can have a time stamp and a performer (i.e. a person or a device executing or initiating an activity).
 Process Mining deals with several different activities, whose final aim is to extract knowledge from available log files.

+I use process mining algorithms to mine self-defined business processes.
 I focus on Trace Clustering that aims to regroup traces with similar characteristics

 Main contributions